fisherdarling/pass-check/README.md

 ### Showing examples

-Each folder inside of `examples/` contains the `opt` and `no_opt` directories (for when compiler optimizations where enabled, and not enabled respectivly).
+Each folder inside of `examples/` contains the `opt` and `no_opt` directories (for when compiler optimizations where enabled, and not enabled respectively).

 Inside of each of those folders, there should be an `analysis.json` that describes the instructions in the main function of that example.